IndigoUnited/js-dejavu/README.md

 dejavu depends on [amd-utils](https://github.com/millermedeiros/amd-utils).
 If you use the regular build, you don't need to worry because all functions used from amd-utils are bundled for you.
+If you use it on node, npm will take care of getting the dependencies for you.
 If you use the AMD build, you must specify the path to amd-utils.
 For example, if you use [RequireJS](http://requirejs.org/):